 Realtors talk about this subject.. a lot!
-With a market gone crazy this is literally a question that could cost you thousands so we discuss it often with fellow Realtors, clients, lenders and mortgage brokers, lawyers and other colleagues in our orbits.
+With a market gone crazy, this is literally a question that could cost you thousands so we discuss it often with fellow Realtors, clients, lenders and mortgage brokers, lawyers, and other colleagues in our orbits.

 Here’s what we know….

 The here and now.
 Interest rates are at an all-time low, employment is up, immigration is up, spending is up, costs of goods and services are up and Canadians have billions on the sidelines due to Covid.
 In Durham Region, prices have increased 33% in the past year.
 Inventory is down and demand is up.
-Active listings (see latest market update) were 88% lower than in 2018, a normal year yet sales were still up.
+Active listings (see the latest market update) were 88% lower than in 2018, a normal year yet sales were still up.
 If it’s simply a question of when should I sell in order to capitalize on the market, it’s now.
-There hasn’t’ been a better time to sell in the past 50 years.
+There hasn't been a better time to sell in the past 50 years.
 Just the other day a colleague of ours listed a home in Oshawa that received 42 offers.
 If this doesn’t convince you it’s a good time to sell, nothing will!

 But the question is never that simple, is it?

-If you’re moving out of area or moving for a job transfer or you’re moving into a retirement home you should be comfortable with selling.
+If you’re moving out of the area or moving for a job transfer or you’re moving into a retirement home you should be comfortable with selling.
 But if you’re selling your current home and need to buy another, you should do your homework and that means having a discussion with us.

 If you’re buying in this area, be prepared for competition and price wars and you may be shocked at what the dollar doesn’t buy!
 Virtually every single new listing holds offers and has a bidding war after 4 or 5 days on the market.
 Do you have the stomach for that?
 You may get lucky but there’s no guarantee.
 That said, you may still want to move forward now.
 Why?
 Because that’s all we know, the here and now.
 We can analyze the markets and the economics until the cows come home and things can still turn out differently than what we think.
 Inevitably, they do!